Your Advertising must capture attention or it is a waste of money

 • First, is it the creative idea that earns the consumer’s attention for the ad?

-• Then, is the creative idea helping to drive maximum brand link?
+• Then, does the creative idea help to drive maximum brand link?

 • Next, is the creative idea setting up the communication of the main consumer benefit?